ibm-cloud-docs/BlockStorage/faqs.md

 ## Why can {{site.data.keyword.blockstorageshort}} with Endurance 10 IOPS/GB tier be ordered in some data centers and not in others?
 {: faq}

-The 10 IOPS/GB tier of Endurance type {{site.data.keyword.blockstorageshort}} is only available in select data centers, and new data centers are being added gradually.
-You can find a full list of upgraded data centers and available features [here](/docs/infrastructure/BlockStorage?topic=BlockStorage-news).
+The 10 IOPS/GB tier of Endurance type {{site.data.keyword.blockstorageshort}} is available in most [data centers](/docs/infrastructure/BlockStorage?topic=BlockStorage-selectDC).

 ## How can we tell which {{site.data.keyword.blockstorageshort}} volumes are encrypted?
 {: faq}